selkies-project/docker-nvidia-glx-desktop/README.md

 ##### Long answer

-The container simulates the GPU being virtually plugged into a physical DVI-D/HDMI/DisplayPort digital video interface in consumer and professional GPUs with the `ConnectedMonitor` NVIDIA driver option.
+The container simulates the GPU to become plugged into a physical DVI-D/HDMI/DisplayPort digital video interface in consumer and professional GPUs with the `ConnectedMonitor` NVIDIA driver option.
 The container uses virtualized DVI-D ports for this purpose in Datacenter (Tesla) GPUs.

-The ports to be used should **only** be connected with an actual monitor when the user wants the remote desktop screen to be shown on that monitor.
+The ports to be used should **only** be connected with an actual monitor if the user wants the remote desktop screen to be shown on that monitor.
 If you want to show the remote desktop screen spawned by the container in a physical monitor, connect the monitor and set `VIDEO_PORT` to the the video interface identifier that is connected to the monitor.
-Manually specify a video interface identifier that is not connected to a monitor in `VIDEO_PORT` if you have a physical monitor connected and want to show the screen to the monitor. `VIDEO_PORT` identifiers and their connection states can be obtained by typing `xrandr -q` when the `DISPLAY` environment variable is set to the number of the spawned X server display (for example `:0`).
+If not, avoid the video interface identifier that is connected to the monitor.

+`VIDEO_PORT` identifiers and their connection states can be obtained by typing `xrandr -q` when the `DISPLAY` environment variable is set to the number of the spawned X server display (for example `:0`).
 As an alternative, you may set `VIDEO_PORT` to `none` (which effectively sets `--use-display-device=None`), but you must use borderless window instead of fullscreen, and this may lead to quite a lot of applications not starting because the `RANDR` extension is not available in the X server.

 > NOTES: Do not start two or more X servers for a single GPU.
-Use a separate GPU (or use Xvfb/Xdummy/XVnc without hardware acceleration to use no GPUs) if you need a host X server unaffiliated with containers, and do not make the GPU available to the container runtime.
+Use a separate GPU (or use Xvfb/Xdummy/Xvnc without hardware acceleration to use no GPUs at all) if you need a host X server unaffiliated with containers, and do not make the GPU available to the container runtime.

 Since this container simulates the GPU being virtually plugged into a physical monitor while it actually does not, make sure the resolutions specified with the environment variables `SIZEW` and `SIZEH` are within the maximum size supported by the GPU.
 The environment variable `VIDEO_PORT` can override which video port is used (defaults to `DFP`, the first interface detected in the driver).
 Therefore, specifying `VIDEO_PORT` to an unplugged DisplayPort (for example numbered like `DP-0`, `DP-1`, and so on) is recommended for resolutions above 1920 x 1200 at 60 hz, because some driver restrictions are applied when the default is set to an unplugged physical DVI-D or HDMI port.
 The maximum size that should work in all cases is 1920 x 1200 at 60 hz, mainly for when the default `VIDEO_PORT` identifier `DFP` is not set to DisplayPort.
 The screen sizes over 1920 x 1200 at 60 hz but under the maximum supported display size specified for each port (supported by GPU specifications) will be possible if the port is set to DisplayPort (both physically connected or disconnected), or when a physical monitor or dummy plug to any other type of display ports (including DVI-D and HDMI) has been physically connected.
 If all GPUs in the cluster have at least one DisplayPort and they are not physically connected to any monitors, simply setting `VIDEO_PORT` to `DP-0` is recommended (but this is not set as default because of legacy GPU compatibility reasons).